Azure/iot-central-firmware/AZ3166/readme.md

 ***

-## Connecting the device to Microsoft IoT Central:
+## Connecting the device to Azure IoT Central:

-Please visit our [general documentation site](https://aka.ms/iotcentral-doc-mxchip) for a tutorial on how to connect the device to Microsoft IoT Central.
+Please visit our [general documentation site](https://aka.ms/iotcentral-doc-mxchip) for a tutorial on how to connect the device to Azure IoT Central.

 ***